leits/MeetingBar/README.md

 Read more [here](CONTRIBUTING.md) about how to contribute to MeetingBar.

-## Support the creator
+## Support the project

 ❤️ Love this project?

-Support on [Patreon](https://www.patreon.com/meetingbar)
+Support on [Patreon](https://www.patreon.com/meetingbar) or via in-app purchases.

 ## Credits